hackclub/meta/README.md

 ##### Why do we need another learn to code organization?

 The answer is that we don't.
-We need to create a community around hacking so the duplication doesn't happen.
 We're not a learn to code organization.
 We're not building another Codecademy.
 We're leveraging existing curriculum and our primary focus is building families and communities.